Back to Top

 As the operator of a large joint venture in the North Montney, we are focused on developing the resource safely and responsibly.

-• The North Montney Joint Venture (NMJV) is between PETRONAS Canada, Brunei Energy Services & Trading Sdn Bhd (BEST), Indian Oil Corporation Ltd. (IndianOil) and China Petroleum & Chemical Corporation (Sinopec Corp).
-To date the NMJV has drilled 750 wells with an estimated 4,800 wells to be drilled over the next 45 years.
+• The North Montney Joint Venture (NMJV) is between PETRONAS Energy Canada Ltd., Indoil Montney Ltd., Sinopec Huadian Montney Limited Partnership, and BE Montney Holdings Limited.
+To date, the NMJV has drilled over 750 wells with an estimated 4,800 wells to be drilled over the next 45 years.

 • Current technology allows each pad to access approximately 16 wells and as our industry continues to innovate the number of wells being accessed from a single pad continues to climb, further reducing the surface footprint.